eleanor-hu/Loan-Pricing-Project/README.md

 # Loan-Pricing-Project
-This is for my internship project at SocGen CPM group - Summer 2025
+This is for my internship project at SocGen CPM/CLS group - Summer 2025